PGY1 General Overview

-In order to improve quality of life and provide our PGY-2 residents with exposure to outpatient sub-specialties earlier in training, we transitioned to a “4 + 3” schedule.
-Residents spend 4 weeks at a time on one of our two inpatient Neurology services, General or Stroke.
-They then spend 3 weeks in any combination of the following: EEG, EMG, Specials Clinic, Continuity Clinic, or a number of Electives.
+With a focus on resident wellness during the PGY2 year, we strive for a “4+” schedule where residents spend 4 weeks at a time on one of our two inpatient Neurology services, General or Stroke, after which they rotate off for a transition to another rotation.
+These inpatient interludes include a variety of rotations ranging from Specials Clinic to Continuity Clinic to Electives.
 Residents in this year of training will also rotate on Night Float and the Neurological Intensive Care Unit in the second half of the year.

 Inpatient Neurology (General or Stroke)

 The Inpatient team consists of 2 General Neurology teams and 2 Stroke teams.
-Each team consists of a PGY-2 resident, PGY-1 intern from Neurology, Internal Medicine, Psychiatry, or PM&R, and several medical students.
+Each team consists of a PGY2 resident, PGY1 intern from Neurology, Internal Medicine, Psychiatry, or PM&R, and several medical students.
 There is one Vascular Neurology attending and one General Neurology attending who oversee their respective teams.
-The inpatient ward senior (PGY-4) also supports both inpatient General Neurology and Stroke services.
-Inpatient weekday long call for the PGY-2 resident is every 4 days from 4-7pm as the Night Float resident shift starts at 7pm.
-On Fridays and Saturdays, the PGY-2 resident will do a 24+4 call shift.
+The inpatient ward senior (PGY4) also supports both inpatient General Neurology and Stroke services.
+Inpatient weekday long call for the PGY2 resident is every 4 days from 4-7pm as the Night Float resident shift starts at 7pm.
+Based upon resident feedback and a focus on improved quality of life, we implemented a new weekend night float experience in 2022 to preclude any further 24 hour rotations in the schedule.

-When rotating on their Continuity clinic in the Primary Care Center, residents have their own General Neurology clinic in addition to subspecialty continuity clinics in: Neuromuscular, Vascular Neurology, Movement Disorders, Neuroimmunology, and Lumbar Puncture Clinic.
-The resident also assists with teaching and supervision of medical students and rotating residents/fellows (Family Medicine resident, Pain fellows).
+When rotating on their Continuity Clinic, residents have their own General Neurology clinic in addition to subspecialty continuity clinics in: Epilepsy, Neuromuscular, Vascular Neurology, Movement Disorders, and Neuroimmunology.
+The resident also assists with teaching and supervision of medical students and rotating residents/fellows.
 Residents see patients Monday through Friday.
 This one-week rotation prepares residents for the changing practice patterns of increasing ambulatory care that are being seen nationally.
 There is no night call and weekends are off.
-Residents also have 3 half days during this week designated as: Wellness (time to schedule appointments/run errands), Scholarly (time to work on research or QI project), and Admin (time to call back patients and write clinic notes from the week).
+Residents also have 3 half days during this week designated as: Wellness (time to schedule appointments/run errands), Admin (time to call back patients and write clinic notes from the week), and Protected Time for scheduled didactics on Friday afternoons.

-Specials clinic is a unique rotation in which residents rotate through several subspecialty clinics throughout the week including Neuro-Oncology, Cognitive, Pediatric Neurology, Neuroimmunology, Movement Disorders, and one of our three multidisciplinary clinics on Thursdays which include ALS, Muscular Dystrophy, and Huntington’s Disease.
+Specials clinic is a unique rotation in which residents rotate through several subspecialty clinics throughout the week including Neuro-Oncology, Cognitive, Pediatric Neurology, Movement Disorders, and one of our three multidisciplinary clinics on Thursdays which include ALS, Muscular Dystrophy, and Huntington’s Disease.
+Residents on Specials participate in Weekend Night Float (Friday and Saturday night).

 Nerancy Neurological Intensive Care Unit (NNICU)

 Residents learn to manage the care of critically ill patients under the supervision of Neurocritical Care-trained attendings in Neurology and Anesthesia.
-PGY-2 residents take this rotation in the second half of the year, and PGY-3 residents take it in the first half.
+PGY2 and PGY3 residents take spend time in the NNICU with the option of additional time as a PGY4.
 The team is comprised of a Neurocritical care attending and fellow, residents, APPs, and medical students.
-Neurology, Anesthesiology, and Neurosurgery residents rotate through the unit in 2-4 week blocks.
 While caring for both neurologic and neurosurgical patients in the NNICU, the resident becomes involved with the following treatment regimens (among others):

 - Status epilepticus intervention